sebpiq/FreedomPortal/README.md

 Download latest FreedomPortal code from [here](https://github.com/sebpiq/FreedomPortal/archive/master.zip), unzip and rename the folder to `FreedomPortal`.

-Copy the file `config.lua.template`, name the copy `config.lua`.
+Copy the file `parameters.lua.template`, name the copy `parameters.lua`.

-You can optionally edit `config.lua` to customize your installation, but I recommend you try out the default settings first.
+You can optionally edit `parameters.lua` to customize your installation, but I recommend you try out the default settings first.

 Preparing USB key